probablymayo-sec/DLL-Search-Order-Hijacking/README.md

 ```

 This flow demonstrates the core principle behind DLL Search Order Hijacking: if an attacker-controlled DLL is loaded before the legitimate DLL, arbitrary code within the malicious DLL will execute in the context of the target process.

-<h1>Conclusion</h1>

-This POC intentionally performs only benign actions to demonstrate successful code execution.
-By creating a timestamped marker file and displaying a confirmation dialog, the project provides both forensic and visual evidence that the DLL was loaded by the target application.
-While real-world DLL hijacking attacks may use the same execution path to perform more complex actions, this PoC focuses solely on illustrating the mechanics of the technique in a safe and controlled manner.